-After 36 editions over the past seven years, Red Bull 400 is set to conquer 17 ski jumps across Asia, Europe and North America, putting racers from every continent under the most grueling physical pressure they'll ever face.
-Besides introducing four new venues in 2018, the official Red Bull 400 World Championships will be held for the second time in August, at Bischofshofen in Austria.
+After 36 events over the preceding seven years, Red Bull 400 conquered 17 ski jumps across Asia, Europe and North America in 2018, putting racers from every continent under the most gruelling physical pressure they'd ever faced.
+Besides introducing five new venues, the official Red Bull 400 World Championships were held for the second time in August, at Bischofshofen in Austria.
 Watch this space for details of what's coming up in 2019!

 Back in 2011 the idea of a reverse usage of a ski jump facility for was born in Austria with just a bunch of mountain and staircase runners.